 The signs and symptoms of cat allergies can be broken down into 3 categories— inflammation of the nasal passages, asthma, and skin-related issues.

 When researching allergies, you may hear the word “rhinitis.”
-This term refers to inflammation of the nose, which can occur when your body reacts to irritants or allergens.
+This term refers to inflammation of the mucus membranes of the nose, which can occur when your body reacts to irritants or allergens.
 As the cells of your body react to these allergens, they release histamine and other chemicals.
 This can result in a variety of different allergy symptoms.
 Perennial allergic rhinitis refers to allergens that are present all year—as opposed to seasonal spring allergies like many pollen-induced allergies—and is caused by factors like dust mites, mold, and animal dander.

 Perennial allergic rhinitis may lead to: